ahmedeidhefny/posts-clean-architecture-master/README.md

-# Android Clean MVVM architecture
+# Android Clean MVVM & BLOC architecture

 Hi everyone.
 I'm Ahmed Eid a mobile developer. 🧍‍

 This is a sample Flutter project. 😜

-Clean MVVM has become one of the standard architectures around which large Android projects are developed.
+Clean MVVM & BLOC has become one of the standard architectures around which large Android projects are developed.

 ### The basic flow looks like this 😎